tekaratzas/lit-cli/README.md

 - Generates the Linear automation friendly branch name (exactly how Linear does it in the UI)
 - Does git checkout -b LinearbranchName

-### 2. A command to switch branches via discription of the Linear Issue.
+### 2. A command to switch branches via description of the Linear Issue.

 lit switch "description of issue"

 - Runs a search through Linear for issues matching the description
-- if multiple hits, will ask to disambiguate
+- If multiple hits, will ask to disambiguate
-- Assigns issue to you, marks in Progress
+- Assigns issue to you, marks as in progress
 - git checkout the branch name

 ## Getting Started